thesse1/webmethods-api-gateway-staging/README.md

 | {{https_proxy_host}} |  Hostname or IP address of the proxy server to be configured for this environment |
 | {{https_proxy_port}} |  Port number of the proxy server to be configured for this environment |

-These environment variables are used in the utilities Postman collections and in the "Export the Deployable from API Gateway BUILD" step of the api-build-template.yml pipeline template (bash script with curl command), and they must also be used in the APITest.json Postman test collections in the API projects.
+These environment variables are used in the utilities Postman collections and in the "Export the Deployable" steps (bash scripts with curl command), and they must also be used in the APITest.json Postman test collections in the API projects.

 They are loaded automatically when the Postman collections are executed in the Azure DevOps pipelines, and they can (and should) also be used in the Postman REST client for local API testing and test developments.